deepjs/getting-started-with-deep/tutorial.md

 The deep.jquery.addDomProtocols(); line give you access to protocols that let you manipulate the DOM with JQuery through deep.
 We will discuss more on deepjs protocols later as this is more advanced.
 But for now, just accept that this line create and give you access to these protocols :

-* dom.appendTo::<argument> //append the html to the jquery node
+* dom.appendTo::argument //append the html to the jquery node
-* dom.prependTo::<argument> //prepend the html to the jquery node
+* dom.prependTo::argument //prepend the html to the jquery node
-* dom.htmlOf::<argument> //replace the html inside the jquery node
+* dom.htmlOf::argument //replace the html inside the jquery node
-* dom.replace::<argument> //replace the jquery node with the html
+* dom.replace::argument //replace the jquery node with the html

 the argument is a jquery selector.

 Next we create the view with the deep.View() factory.
 A deep.View object needs minimum 2 arguments so it could print something to the browser :

-How : It could be a string or a function().
+* how : It could be a string or a function().
 It is HOW you want to produce your html.
-For the first example it is a string containing the html that we want to print. where : Where is the way and the place where you want to put the render string comming from the how argument.
+For the first example it is a string containing the html that we want to print.
+* where : Where is the way and the place WHERE you want to put the render string comming from the how argument.
 This is where you will use your loaded jquery protocols.
 The basic usage is :

-protocol::<argument>
+protocol::argument

-In this case dom.htmlOf::#content will insert the string of the "how" property in the tag with id="content". the view.refresh() command is the one that launch the action to put the "how" in the "where".
+In this case dom.htmlOf::#content will insert the string of the "how" property in the tag with id="content".

+the view.refresh() command is the one that launch the action to put the "how" in the "where".